logzio/microsoft-graph/README.md

 java -jar logzio-msgraph.jar logzio-msgraph-config.yaml
 ```

+**If you want to run this application with an IDE, the -parameters argument must be added to the compiler**

-Logs collected by this integration will have the type `Microsoft-Graph`
+Logs collected by this integration will have the type `Microsoft-Graph` and contain the client and tenant id's.

 ### 6. Check Logz.io for your logs